NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/InteractiveSliceIntersections/README.md

 - If we click on the rotation arrows and move the mouse, the 2 lines are rotated to keep the current angle (the user would need to move the mouse to get to these arrows providing the more advanced feature)
 - There is no distinction for the direction of the movement, both sides of the arrows allow to move in both directions
 - When the mouse goes close to the intersection center, the widget representation is different (circle at the center, 4 arrows ?) and we can translate both lines (like pressing Shift key)
-- When the mouse is over an handle it is highlighted
+- When the mouse is over a handle it is highlighted
 - When we click on the widget and start moving the mouse, the widget representation is hidden or made mostly transparent (not the lines) to see the underlying image
 - We would like to have access to some interaction events, like StartInteractionEvent, ModifiedEvent, EndInteractionEvent at least.

 A sketch is shown on the "Illustrations" section below.

-More information in this GitHub issue: https://github.com/Slicer/Slicer/issues/5544
+More information in this GitHub issue: [here](https://github.com/Slicer/Slicer/issues/5544)

 ## Objective